firebase/firebaseui-web/GETTING_STARTED.md

    - `@firebase-oss/ui-angular` with AngularFire for Angular apps
    - `@firebase-oss/ui-react` for React apps without shadcn/ui

-> The new FirebaseUI for Web does not use the old `firebaseui.auth.AuthUI(firebase.auth())` widget model.
-Instead, you initialize a shared UI instance with `initializeUI(...)`, then render framework-specific components.
+> Initialize a shared UI instance with `initializeUI(...)`, then render the framework-specific components for the screens and buttons you want to use.

 ## Install packages